nrfconnect/ncs-zigbee/README.md

 To get started with Zigbee R23 add-on for nRF Connect SDK, follow [documentation](https://nrfconnect.github.io/ncs-zigbee/).

 ## Documentation
-Pre-build documentation is available [here](https://nrfconnect.github.io/ncs-zigbee).
+Pre-built documentation is available [here](https://nrfconnect.github.io/ncs-zigbee).

 A minimal documentation setup is provided for Sphinx.
 To build the documentation first change to the ``docs`` folder: